Fishers Event Center: Sports

 The arena serves as the home of the Indy Fuel, a minor league hockey team in the ECHL as well as the Fishers Freight of the Indoor Football League who first begin play in 2025.

-On December 20, 2025, Real American Freestyle will present RAF 04 at the venue, an event that will be broadcast live on Fox Nation.
+On December 20, 2025, Real American Freestyle presented RAF 04 from the arena, an event that was broadcast live on Fox Nation.

 Other events

 Fishers Event Center will host concerts, shows, graduations, and other community events.
 The arena is part of a $650 million facility that includes apartments, office space, a hotel, a restaurant, and retail space.